callstackincubator/rebolt-navigation/docs/TabNavigator.md

 ## Screen

 Every component that is rendered by `TabNavigator` needs to be wrapped in `Screen` component.
-This allows you pass an extra info to Tab Navigator like a label that will be showed in the default `TabBar`. `TabNavigator.Screen` component requires you to pass the navigation prop that you receive from the `TabNavigator`.
+That allows you to customize `TabBar` item as you like by setting `tabItem` props. `tabItem` it is a function that receives `tabItemProps` e.g. `isActive` which indicate whether the tab is active or not.
+Returned can be any component or you can use default `TabBar.Item`. `TabBar.Item` and pass props like: `label`, `icon` or `style`. `TabNavigator.Screen` component requires you to pass the navigation prop that you receive from the `TabNavigator`.
 This is way in the example above we passed the `navigation` prop to every single component that is rendered by `TabNavigator`.
 Here is how you could use the `Screen` component:

 **Feed.re**